FredericBinon/JS-Cookie-Clicker/README.md

 ## Timeline / Workflow
 ### Wendesday 06/02
-- Visualization of video SRCUM
+- Visualization of video SRCUM.
-- Creation of GitHub's Repos
+- Creation of GitHub's Repos:
 * Master
 * Development
- **design
- **JS Clic/Score
-- Calendar's preparation
+- Calendar's preparation.
-- Amalia & Arnaud start the "clic" and the "score" code on .js.
+- Amalia and Arnaud start the "clic" and the "score" code on .js.
-- Frederic et Andres initialisation of design on .css and html.
+- Frederic and Andres initialisation of design on .css and html.

 ### Thursday 07/02
 - GitHub's branches organisation and remediation.
-- Amalia et Arnaud *multiplicator* botton function .js. (price and nombers).
+- Amalia and Arnaud *multiplicator* botton function .js. (price and nombers).
-- Mathilde et Andres design amelioratiion .html and .css
+- Mathilde and Andres design amelioratiion .html and .css.
 - Frerderic: code prevew on paper (UML).

 ### Friday 08/02
-- Arnaud, Amalia et Frederic conflicts resolution between bouttons *multiplicator* & *autoclicker*.
+- Arnaud, Amalia and Frederic conflicts resolution between bouttons *multiplicator* & *autoclicker*.
 - Mathilde : starting code of *bonus* button .js.
 - Andres: keep going on design .CSS .SVG.

 ### Monday 11/02
-- Amalia et Frederic display of error speach balloon.
+- Amalia and Frederic display of error speach balloon.
 - Andres keep going on design : text style and button animation.
 - Frederic conflict resolution GitHub.
-- Arnaud et Mathilde start the bonus algorithm .js.
+- Arnaud and Mathilde start the bonus algorithm .js.

 ### Tuesday 12/02
-- Andres et Amalia visual charter correction .CSS
+- Andres and Amalia visual charter correction .CSS
-- Amalia et Frederic works on speach ballon alteration.
+- Amalia and Frederic works on speach ballon alteration.
-- Arnaud et Mathilde almost finish the bonus botton.
+- Arnaud and Mathilde almost finish the bonus botton.
 And start the *countdown* code on .js.
 - Frederic finish the *autoclick* botton.

 ### Wendesday 13/02
--Testing the game
+- Correcting last bugs.
+- Testing the game.
--Merging the *developpment* branch on the *master*.
+- Merging the *developpment* branch on the *master*.
+- Celebrating our firt commun project.